FerRacimo/Archaeomics/PopGen1_PCAandAdmixture.md

 Now create a directory called 'PCA' and also create a shortcut for it called PCA.

-Let's create a parameter file for PCA (called pca.par), using your favorite text editor.
+We'll need to define a parameter file for convertf, which we'll call pca.par.
+Open your favorite text editor and write down the following lines.
 IMPORTANT: make sure your directory names are correctly written!

 ```
 genotypename: [ YOUR DATA DIRECTORY NAME HERE ]/AncientModern_reduced_pruned.bed